UhhhAaron/SaladBind/README.md

 It's like if CLI and CLI+ had a baby: Switch between miners, pools, **and algorithms** with ease using a fancy UI and some brand-new extras, like an interactive configuration editor built right in to the program; **no website needed**!

 And the best part: It's **open-source**!
 We also never use your token, except for **once** in the configuration process.
 Using your token, you are able to get your Rig ID automatically!
 Once you've done that, **never again**.
 You will never have to enter your token again, and we don't store it either!
-But you don't have to give your token, you can enter your Rig ID manually too!
+But you don't have to give your token, you can let SaladBind scan for your Rig ID or enter your Rig ID manually too!
 Security first!

 Oh, and did we mention the **insane data savings**?
 SaladBind downloads miners on demand, so there's no need to download 460MB of miners that you'll never use, and you don't have to install Python, Java, or anything else on your computer.
 Just download SaladBind, and you're good to go - it's only **40-50MB**!